 ACAP Child Care is the primary resource for meeting the child care needs of parents in Essex County, NY.
 The Child Care Resource and Referral provides information and referrals as well as training, advocacy, and education to meet the needs of children, families, businesses, and providers.
 Our offices are located in Elizabethtown and are open from 8:00am to 4:00pm, Monday through Friday.

 ACAP After School Programs offer a safe and healthy environment for children in grades pre-k to 6th to learn and grown.
 The program offers fun and exciting activities for children that promote learning and self esteem.
-For more information contact Ed Mason at 518-873-3207 Ext.
+For more information contact Barbara Taylor at 518-873-3207 Ext.
 235.

 Child Care Resource and Referral

 Let ACAP staff help you find safe and affordable childcare for your children.
 Call 518-873-3207 and ask for Kelly LeClair at Ext.
 236 or click on the link below.

 ACAP Child Care offers information sessions on becoming a registered or licensed child care provider.
 The program helps potential child care providers decide if starting a child care business is right for them and provides on-going training and technical assistance for providers.
 For more information call 518-873-3207.